Principle Investigator

 Melissa Ochoa

-Melissa is a third-year undergraduate student at the University of Southern California.
+Melissa is a fourth-year undergraduate student at the University of Southern California.
 She is pursuing a Bachelor’s in Psychology and a Master’s in Applied Behavior Analysis.
 She volunteers at elementary schools to gain experience working with kids in order to attain her goal of becoming a school psychologist.
 She loves working with children and hopes to apply her expertise in mental health, learning, and behavior to help children succeed academically, socially, and emotionally.
 Her goal is to promote the mental health and physical well-being of students especially in vulnerable and underserved communities.

 Research Assistant